How U.S. Airlines Are Regulated

 Mandatory Negotiation and Mediation.
 45 U.S.C. § 184 requires all disputes over rates of pay, rules, or working conditions to be negotiated in person between airline and union representatives.
 Negotiations are continuous; either party can propose changes 60 days before contract expiration.
 The National Mediation Board (NMB), an independent federal agency, facilitates mediation and can impose cooling-off periods.

 Exhaustive Dispute Resolution and Strike Rights.
-Unlike most private-sector workers under the NLRA, airline employees must follow extended dispute resolution procedures under the RLA before resorting to self-help.
+Unlike most private-sector workers under the NLRA, airline employees may follow extended dispute resolution procedures under the RLA before resorting to self-help.
 45 U.S.C. § 188 (Adjustment of Grievances) requires a 30-day cooling-off period after the NMB releases a dispute.
 If the parties reach an impasse, the President can establish a Presidential Emergency Board (PEB) to investigate and recommend settlement.
 During the PEB process and the 30 days following, strikes are legally prohibited.
 After these statutory procedures are exhausted and the NMB has released the parties to self-help, strike rights apply to all employees covered by the RLA, including ground workers, mechanics, and flight crew.
 This approach makes strikes a last resort rather than a primary pressure tactic.

 Arbitration.
 45 U.S.C. § 184 and § 185 establish arbitration as the default dispute resolution mechanism.
 A neutral arbitrator (or board of arbitrators) hears grievance disputes and renders binding decisions.
-This differs from the NLRA, where grievances are often handled by National Labor Relations Board judges.
+This differs from the NLRA, where grievances are in many cases handled by National Labor Relations Board judges.
 The result is a system where airline labor disputes are resolved through extended negotiation and federal mediation, with strikes a last resort rather than a primary pressure tactic.

 The National Mediation Board